Poitou: History

+Historically, Poitou was ruled by the count of Poitou, a continuous line of which can be traced back to an appointment of Charlemagne in 778.
 A marshland called the Poitevin Marsh (French Marais Poitevin) is located along the Gulf of Poitou, on the west coast of France, just north of La Rochelle and west of Niort.

 At the conclusion of the Battle of Taillebourg in the Saintonge War, which was decisively won by the French, King Henry III of England recognized his loss of continental Plantagenet territory to France.
 This was ratified by the Treaty of Paris of 1259, by which King Louis annexed Normandy, Maine, Anjou, and Poitou).

 During the late sixteenth and early seventeenth centuries, Poitou was a hotbed of Huguenot (French Calvinist Protestant) activity among the nobility and bourgeoisie.
 The Protestants were discriminated against and brutally attacked during the French Wars of Religion (1562–1598).
 Under the Edict of Nantes, such discrimination was temporarily suspended but this measure was repealed by the French Crown.

 Some of the French colonists, later known as Acadians, who settled beginning in 1604 in eastern North America came from southern Poitou.
 They established settlements in what is now Nova Scotia, and later in New Brunswick—both of which were taken over in the later 18th century by the English, (after their 1763 victory in the Seven Years' War).

 After the revocation of the Edict of Nantes in 1685, the French Roman Catholic Church conducted a strong Counter-Reformation effort.
 In 1793, this effort had contributed to the three-year-long open revolt against the French Revolutionary Government in the Bas-Poitou (Département of Vendée).
 Similarly, during Napoleon's Hundred Days in 1815, the Vendée stayed loyal to the Restoration Monarchy of King Louis XVIII.
-Napoleon dispatched 10,000 troops under General Lamarque to pacify the region.
+Napoleon dispatched 10,000 troops under General Jean Maximilien Lamarque to pacify the region.